Joanna Coles: Awards

 Coles has won awards for journalism, including, when she was editor-in-chief of Cosmopolitan, the American Society of Magazine Editors' first-ever National Magazine Award in the Personal Service category, for a guide to contraception.
 (Note: "Your Guide to Contraception" was published in the September, 2013 issue of Cosmopolitan, and was awarded by the American Society of Magazine Editors on May 1, 2014.
 New York magazine's The Cut wrote, "Coles took home the magazine's first-ever National Magazine Award, a service journalism prize for "How Not to Get Pregnant."
 The contraception guide itself was refreshingly honest (pulling out is 'better than nothing,' it advised) — but in some ways the award seemed symbolic, an acknowledgment of the sex bible's broader move into political and reproductive health coverage since Coles took over in 2012.
 This shift — and its success — is also a triumph for the ladyblog style of female media.")
-She won a Matrix Award for Women in Communication in 2013, and was named an Editor of the Year by Adweek.
+She won a Matrix Award for Women in Communication in 2013, and she was named an Editor of the Year by Adweek.

 Personal life

-She resides in New York City.
-She has two sons with Peter Godwin.
+Coles has two sons with Peter Godwin and resides in New York.